 “Every time that wall starts to crack, bad things start to happen,” Rabbi Silver said.

 Rabbi Danya Ruttenberg, scholar in residence at the National Council of Jewish Women agrees.
-“This ruling would be outlawing abortion in cases when our religion would permit us,” she said, “and it is basing its concepts of when life begins on someone else’s philosophy or theology.”
+“This ruling would be outlawing abortion in cases when our religion would permit us, and it is basing its concepts of when life begins on someone else’s philosophy or theology.”

 The lawsuit filed by Congregation L’Dor Va-Dor poses some weighty questions: What happens when religious freedom for one faith violates that of another’s?
 And to what degree may the state be the final authority on morality?